 /EFI/CLOVER/drivers/UEFI.
 They're named the same, but have no -64 suffix.
 The new minimum driver list is:

 Sound, WiFi, Bluetooth, Airdrop, Apple Trackpad II, USB2 & USB3 (2 ports on front, 6 ports on back), ethernet, and video all work.

 Once in a great while, after a power off/on, the audio comes up with 6 x "HDMI" as the available audio ports.
 Another reset and it works with both the front panel jack and the rear panel jack.
+It has been weeks since the last time.
 It shows an S/PDIF, but I don't have a cable to connect a DAC to see if it works.

 I haven't figured out how to do a minor update (from 10.14.2 to 10.14.3 for instance).
 It goes through the install process, and comes up with the same old version.
 I've had to download the latest full installer and do a fresh install.

 Carbon Copy Cloner didn't like the NVMe drive much.
 After a backup, but before finishing the task, the computer would reboot, rendering the backup useless.
 I solved it by telling CCC to unmount the target drive after backup.
 That's fine because CCC mounts the target drive if it isn't mounted when the backup starts.
 A good side effect is that I can't do anything stupid to the backup drive without really trying because it is never mounted during normal operation.
 A reboot will mount the drive, but the backup will unmount it when done.

 It is now my primary machine.
 It hasn't hung or freaked out once since I finished it, and with the RAM and NVMe additions has become very peppy indeed.